Vanlife dating… the reality.

 I went on Bumble.

+It was time to try vanlife dating.
 I re-downloaded the app, added a bunch of van girl pics, and then linked my Instagram.
-I swiped a few guys, matched a few, enjoyed the brief “high” of the digital feedback loop, and then went to bed.
+Swiped a few guys, matched a few, enjoyed the brief “high” of the digital feedback loop, and then went to bed.

 In the morning, I saw a match who looked fun and funny.
 I messaged him, “Hi Sam.”
 He messaged back immediately– apparently he had found me on Instagram the night before and messaged me, but I hadn’t seen it.

 Going to the downtown San Francisco Planet Fitness was nearly impossible.
-I couldn’t fit in the garage, there was no parking, and everyone on the road hated me.
-I decided to drive to the Planet Fitness 45 minutes out of town, just to escape the madness.
+I couldn’t fit in the garage.
+There was no parking.
+Everyone on the road hated me.
+All I could do was drive to the Planet Fitness 45 minutes out of town, just to escape the madness.
 I finally got there, but it was gross.
 Like old band-aids on the floor gross.
 I just couldn’t shower there.
 But I HAD to shower.
 So I made a decision: I would leave San Francisco immediately and never come back.
 I’d drive to the suburbs far far away where the parking was plentiful and the gyms were clean.

 It was at that moment that Sam messaged me: “How long are you in town for?”